a-chmielewski/Diabetic-retinopathy-data-analysis/README.md

-# Magisterka
+# Master's thesis project

-Test Jupyter Notebooks used for master's thesis
+This project was used in research for master's diploma.
+It uses public data on diabatic rethinopathy and it's goal is to find best model for diagnosis patients suffering with this disease.